 What are the cheapest cars to insure for teen drivers in Ohio?

-The Mazda MX-5 Miata, Hyundai Venue, Ford Escape and Subaru Crosstrek are among the most affordable cars to insure for 18-year-old drivers in Ohio.
-On the other hand, vehicles like the Maserati Quattroporte, Maserati Ghibli and Audi RS7 come with higher insurance costs for young drivers.
+The Mazda MX-5 Miata, Hyundai Venue, Ford Escape and Subaru Crosstrek are some of the cheapest cars to insure for an 18-year-old driver in Ohio.
+On the other hand, Maserati Quattroporte, Maserati Ghibli and Audi RS7 are the most expensive vehicles to insure for a young driver.

 Methodology